TheRealAnonymous008/quartz/content/details/psychology/biases/Cognitive Dissonance.md

 	* Another reason is that *we like things we associate with ourselves*.

 * **Ben-Franklin Effect** - people like someone more after doing a favor for them.
 The rationalization is that they help others because they like them.

+* *Cognitive Dissonance is not necessarily a bad thing*.
+Consider separating negative feelings and beliefs and doing positive actions.